Among the most beloved textiles in the world, crepe is often revered for its elegance. But there’s so much more to it than that.

 - Crepe de Chine: Silk crepe fabric without the wrinkled texture.

-- Canton crepe: Crepe fabric from China usually seen on Asian clothing and heavier than crepe de Chine.
+- Canton crepe: Crepe fabric from China is usually seen on Asian clothing and heavier than crepe de Chine.

 - Crepe charmeuse: Another silk crepe textile that uses crepe twist yarns and a satin weaving method.